 Chinese website, Chinese design

 In order to be successful in China, your website needs a Chinese-specific design.
-While Westerners prefer sites with clean and clear design, Chinese netizens like sites with Chinese references, easy communication, and convenience: Live Chat, QR code, Shop Adress easy to find
+While Westerners prefer sites with clean and clear design, Chinese netizens like sites with Chinese references, easy communication, and convenience: Live Chat, QR code, and Shop Adress easy to find

 Not only the website needs to be optimized to appeal to Chinese consumers but also to Baidu.
 The internet is a global marketplace, but not all countries have access to the same resources.
 In China for example Google’s pluggings don’t work.

-The real interest of having a Chinese website is brand credibility and visibility.
-A company can significantly increase its visibility through SEO on Baidu, thus reducing its cost of (customers) acquisition.
-Not only that, but a strong presence on Chinese search engines (with a Mandarin website hosted in China) will improve the trust netizen accord to your brand and consequently your conversion rate.
+The real interest in having a Chinese website is brand credibility and visibility.
+A company can significantly increase its visibility through SEO on Baidu, thus reducing its cost of (customer) acquisition.
+Not only that, but a strong presence on Chinese search engines (with a Mandarin website hosted in China) will improve the trust netizens accord to your brand and consequently your conversion rate.

 Everyone uses mobile payments in China.
 Alipay and WeChat are the most popular way of mobile payment; as a matter of fact, China’s online payment users penetration reached 86% in 2020.
-This online wallet is linked to user bank account and allows them to pay easily for anything you need online and offline.
+This online wallet is linked to user’s bank accounts and allows them to pay easily for anything they need online and offline.